Welcome to your new country:

 4 – Clothing: Burqa’s and the way people dress

 Do you dress modestly enough?

-At the other end of the spectrum are women who must cover most of their body; including their arms, legs, ankles, neck and even their face like the Bedouin Woman (pictured above) and women from Muslim countries who’s custom is to dress this way mainly to enforce female modesty.
-I have to admitt that this form of culture shock shocked me the most.
-Not to sound crass or rude, but I found myself starring in disbelief Once I understood the reasons behind their attire, it did not shock me as much.
+At the other end of the spectrum of nudity are women who must cover most of their body including their arms, legs, ankles, neck and sometimes their face like many women from Muslim countries who’s custom is to dress this way mainly to enforce female modesty.

 Most of us are taught from an early age that it’s just not polite to pick a winner.
 One must use a tissue or handkerchief and blow our nose into it, then put the tissue in your pocket until you can dispose of it later.